About Anne Reith, Ph.D.

 But I have to attribute much of my interest in metaphysics to my paternal grandmother, Marian Brown Reith, who was trained by the famous psychologist Carl Jung in Zurich, Switzerland.
 She was one of the first practicing Jungian Analysts in the State of California.
 Jung was very interested in religion, psychology, and astrology, and my grandmother was very open to talking about these issues with me, which we would do for hours.

 As is true for so many of my students, I can now look back at my childhood and see very clear evidence of my psychic and mediumship abilities.
-They were there, but there was no one present in my life to recognize them for what they truly were.
+They were there, but I didn’t have anyone in my life to recognize them for what they truly were and explain how to develop or use them.
 In fact, the skills I did exhibit were even described as “problems” by others.
 For example:

 - I was often described as “sensitive,” “emotional,” or having a “nervous stomach,” all of which are very common in psychic children.
 It’s interesting to note that I was often sick or had a “stomach ache” when something traumatic was about to happen in my family-of-origin.
 I now understand that my stomach aches or sickness were a form of clairsentience or empathy.
 I was “taking on” the emotions or energy of those around me, which was making me sick.